cunothe1/Java/README.md

 # Java

-# last edit 2-9-18 Cuno
+# last edit 3-9-18 Cuno

-The world generation update v1.0.1
+The world generation update v1.0.3

-Added world generator except a few things

-# path to victory (v1.0.1)
+# path to victory (v1.0.3)

-v1.1 working world generator

-v1.2 world graphics

-v1.3 all units implemented

-v1.4 unit world interaction

-v1.5 unit unit interaction

-v1.6 unit graphics

-v1.7 unit control

-v1.8 working first gamemode
+v1.1 The World Generation update

+v1.2 The More than a World update

+v1.3 The Bonus & Modifier update

+v1.4 The War update

+v1.5 The Beautiful update

+v1.6 The Advanced Code update

+v1.7 The Alpha update

+v1.8 The Gamemodes O'Plenty update

-v1.9 bot
+v1.9 The Beta update

-v2.0 alpha complete, base game complete
+v2.0 The First Release update